-The American Cancer Society estimates that about 20,640 new esophageal cancer cases will be diagnosed in the U.S. in 2022, with over 16,000 people losing their lives to this disease.
+The number of esophageal cancer cases (cancer of the esophagus) in the United States is staggering: The American Cancer Society estimates that about 20,640 new esophageal cancer cases will be diagnosed in the U.S. in 2022, with over 16,000 deaths from this disease.

-Interestingly, esophageal cancer affects significantly more men than women in the U.S. In a lifetime, the risk for men is about 1 in 132, and 1 in 455 for women.
+AdventHealth gastroenterologist Dr. Thomas John says, "It’s also important to be aware that esophageal cancer affects significantly more men than women in the U.S. In a lifetime, the risk for men is about 1 in 125, and for women, it's 1 in 417."

 Risk Factors for Esophageal Cancer

-While the exact cause of esophageal is not known, lifestyle habits or long-term conditions like gastroesophageal reflux disease (GERD) can damage the DNA of the esophageal cells, which can lead to cancer.
+Esophageal cancer affects the esophagus or the tube that connects your throat to your stomach.
+While the exact cause of esophageal cancer is not known, certain factors increase your risk.
+"Lifestyle habits or long-term conditions like gastroesophageal reflux disease (GERD) can damage the esophageal cells' DNA, which can lead to cancer," says Dr. John.

 The risk factors for esophageal cancer include: